AIBendereL/AIBendereL.github.io/_posts/2023-05-04-image_retrieval_cnn.md

 Therefore, in general, people will use the word *feature*.

 ## Thoughts after I recovered from a headache

+After recovering from a headache given by the system performance, I sought for another one by thinking about improvement in the system's performance.

 Apparently, the result is not good.
 I want a Image Retrieval with CNN system that can retrieve at least 5 images in top 10.
 So I decide to try to improve the system.
 But it is for another blog (maybe).